nicolejoseph/MenschelFellowship-Bodytracking/README.md

 [![github_minah](https://user-images.githubusercontent.com/71452451/232954180-97ce6a55-4aaa-4298-8c01-09a1279b4769.png)](https://www.youtube.com/watch?v=XrtT-O2CED0)

 # Menschel Fellowship Exhibition
-[The Benjamin Menshel Fellowship Program](https://cooper.edu/academics/research-fellowships/benjamin-menschel-fellowship-program) supports interdisciplinary work in the fields of art, architecture, design, and engineering and funds students who propose scholarly, independent projects to expore creative inquiry in their education endeavors at The Cooper Union.
+[The Benjamin Menshel Fellowship Program](https://cooper.edu/academics/research-fellowships/benjamin-menschel-fellowship-program) supports interdisciplinary work in the fields of art, architecture, design, and engineering and funds students who propose scholarly, independent projects to expore creative inquiry in their educational endeavors at The Cooper Union.

 The program culminates in an annual exhibition and gala opening.
 Each project contributes to a [catalog](https://cooper.edu/academics/research-fellowships/menschel-catalogs).
 Our project is recorded in the [2023 Menschel Fellowship Exhibition Catalog](https://cooper.edu/sites/default/files/uploads/assets/development/menschel%20catalogue_ML.pdf).
 ![Copy of Menschel_Exhibition076](https://user-images.githubusercontent.com/71452451/231519182-ca767fbe-f395-4e59-a82e-5c7bd3d6bc57.jpg)